 Adobe Reader is a free program that allows you to view all types of PDFs.
 It can be downloaded at the Adobe Reader product page.
-Adobe Reader is also installed on all computers in the OIT computer labs.
+Adobe Reader is installed by default on all computers managed by the Office of Information Technology (OIT).
+It is also available via Self Service Software and installed on all computers in the OIT computer labs.

 Preview is a program that is preinstalled on Mac computers running OS X and can be found by opening the Applications folder in Finder.
 It can be used to view PDFs and many types of image files.
 It is also capable of doing minor editing tasks, such as combining multiple PDFs into one document and adding annotation, such as notes and highlighting.
 For more information about using Preview, visit Mac Basics: Preview.

 Because the PDF format is primarily used to "freeze" a document into a file that will look identical on every computer, the editing of the document is generally done in another application, such as a word processing or photo editing program.
 You can then use program like Adobe Acrobat to convert the file to a PDF.
 Many applications also offer the option to save a file as a PDF directly, without needing to convert it.